 The beginning of the new millennium was not an easy period for Zimbabwe or its tourism sector.
 State-sponsored land requisitions saw white-owned farms invaded and farmers intimidated, beaten and even murdered by mobs of liberation ‘war veterans’ in efforts to forcefully evict them from their land.
-Generating widespread international criticism and negative media headlines, tourism collapsed as tourists shunned the country, in turn boosting arrivals to neighbouring countries.
+Generating widespread international criticism and negative media headlines, tourism collapsed as international travellers turned instead to neighbouring countries.
 International visitors to Zimbabwe dropped from 2,249,500 in 1999 to 1,966,500 in 2000.

 “The Zimbabwe Tourist Authority offered free ‘educationals’ to international tour operators in a bid to coax them back to the country.
 An estimated 100 tour operators in Zimbabwe had closed since the crisis began, and tour operators catering for visitors to the Victoria Falls began transferring their bases across the Zambezi river to Livingstone.”
 (Murison, 2003)

-Despite the $81 million redevelopment of Harare International Airport terminal buildings in 2001, with a passenger capacity of 2.5 million per year, predicted international tourism arrivals failed to materialise.
+Despite the $81 million redevelopment of Harare International Airport terminal buildings in 2001, with a passenger capacity of 2.5 million per year, predicted increases in international tourism arrivals failed to materialise.